Blog: Latest News

 Please note RPBA members must acknowledge in order to receive the discount: ‘that all DNA information will be made available to the RPBA club database”.

 Please email us to request the RPBA veterinarian audit to become a full member (at no additional costs) as we encourage all members to be audited.
+If you are a full member, please email us and we can send you the Orivet DNA test discount details.

 Pause for paws: have your say on WA’s cat and dog laws